-Dated: August 30, 2005
+Dated: September 26, 2006

-These cases are before the Administrator, Centers for Medicare & Medicaid Services (CMS), for review of the decisions of the Provider Reimbursement Review Board (Board).
+This case is before the Administrator, Centers for Medicare & Medicaid Services (CMS), for review of the decision of the Provider Reimbursement Review Board (Board).
 The review is during the 60-day period in §1878(f)(1) of the Social Security Act (Act), as amended (42 USC 139500(f)).
 The parties were notified of the Administrator's intention to review the Board's decisions.
-The Provider submitted comments, requesting that the Administrator affirm the Board's decisions.
-Accordingly, these cases are now before the Administrator for final agency review.
+The Provider submitted comments, requesting that the Administrator affirm the Board's decision.
+Accordingly, this case is now before the Administrator for final agency review.